Monika Krause-Fuchs: Activity as a sex educator

 Monika was a strong advocate of women's rights and a staunch fighter against institutionalized homophobia.
 She increasingly used her prominence to openly criticize state-imposed discrimination and oppression of gays.

-In the Cuban macho society, she earned numerous hostilities.
-But she received even more recognition from the grassroots, especially for her coherent, humble and passionate stance on the thorny issue of sexuality.
+In the Cuban macho society, she earned hostilities.
+But she received even more recognition from the grassroots, especially for her coherent, humble stance on the thorny issue of sexuality.
 Monika Krause merited several nicknames, hostile and friendly: "Youth Corrupter", "Monica the Terrible", "Queen of Condoms", "Monica of Sex Education".

 Monika was elected member in 1985 and 1990 of the National Committee of the Federation of Cuban Women.
 In 1989, she was elected member of the World Association for Sexual Health.

 Return to Germany

 Disillusioned with the Cuban Revolution and after a broken marriage, she and her two Cuban-born children finally returned to Germany in November 1990, under the pretext of a vacation trip to see her mother.
 Monika Krause married a second time Dr. Harry Fuchs and lived in Glücksburg on the Baltic Sea, and in the former West until her death.
 She wrote several books about her life and lifework in Cuba, gave lectures, and held workshops.

 Monika Krause-Fuchs died in May 2019 at the age of 78.